-However, if cortisol keeps putting sugar into your bloodstream, the pancreas will counter it by releasing insulin, which causes your fat cells to turn the sugar into fat, and can lead to hormonal belly weight.
+However, if cortisol keeps putting sugar into your bloodstream, the pancreas will counter it by releasing insulin, which causes your fat cells to turn the sugar into fat and can lead to hormonal belly fat.
 Elevated levels of cortisol can be increased by multiple conditions, including chronic stress, estrogen/testosterone levels, malfunctioning adrenals, and tumors.

 Insulin is released in response to elevated glucose (sugar) in the blood.
 This most commonly occurs after eating a meal, receiving an IV infusion, or by cortisol.
 When the blood sugar remains high for a prolonged amount of time, such as in uncontrolled diabetes, chronic cortisol release, and metabolic syndromes, insulin levels also remain higher.

 Over time, your body begins to “tolerate” insulin.
 It simply won’t respond to it.
 As a result, your blood sugar remains elevated, and your body will respond by storing it as hormonal belly fat.
 It requires medical treatment with different types of insulin medication, and diuretics, and may lead to metabolic syndromes, and further hormone imbalances.

 Leptin is sometimes called the “satiety” hormone.
 It’s a hormone closely linked to appetite control and metabolism and is released after a meal by your fat cells.
 It’s responsible for the full feeling you get after eating.
 Naturally, below-average leptin levels will make you feel less full and more hungry.
 This is why leptin is believed to be a major genetic link to obesity.

 What Can Cause Hormone Imbalance?